Are you worried your bearded dragon is too skinny?

 When you see the hips, it’s time for a trip to the vet.

-No weight gain with more food – If you have been feeding your bearded dragon a lot more with food high in fat and it still isn’t gaining weight over time, you may also want to take him to the vet.
+No weight gain with more food – If you have been feeding your bearded dragon a lot of fatty foods and it still isn’t gaining weight over time, you may also want to take him to the vet.

-Sudden weight loss – If your beardy is typically at a healthy weight and it suddenly loses a lot of weight, take your pet to the vet.
+Sudden weight loss – If your beardy is typically at a healthy weight and it is suddenly losing weight, take your pet to the vet.

-The only exception is if your reptile’s diet changed.
+The only exception for your bearded dragon’s weight loss is if your reptile’s diet changed.

 If this is the case, give the new diet some time to level out.

-If the diet is the same and it loses a lot of weight, it’s a sign something could be wrong.
+If the diet is the same and it is losing weight, it’s a sign something could be wrong.

 An extreme behavior change – As you get to know your bearded dragon, you’ll find it has a unique personality.